Strong Equivalence and Program Structure in Arguing Essential Equivalence between Logic Programs: Propositional Programs

 \subsubsection{On the Relation Between Programs $lp_T$ and $simp_T$}

 Proposition~\ref{prop:main} stated in this section is the key result of this part of the paper.
 Its proof outlines the essential steps that we take in arguing that two logic programs $lp_T$ and $simp_T$ formalizing the action language \C are essentially the same.
 The key claim of the proof is that logic program $lp_T(D)$ is a conservative extension of $simp_T(D)$.
-Here we only outline the proof whereas Appendix of the paper provides its listing.
+Here we only outline the proof whereas the Appendix of the paper provides a complete proof.

-The argument of this claim requires some close attention to groups of rules in $lp_T(D)$ program.
-In particular, we establish by means of weak natural deduction that \begin{itemize} \item the rules in group 1 and 2 of $lp_T(D)$ are strongly equivalent to the rules in group~1 and 2 of $simp_T(D)$ and \item the rules in group 1 and 4 of $lp_T(D)$ are strongly equivalent to the rules in group~1 and 4 of $simp_T(D)$. \end{itemize} Similarly, we show that \begin{itemize} \item the rules in group 1 and 3 of $lp_T(D)$ are strongly equivalent to the rules in group 1 of $simp_T(D)$ and the rules structurally similar to rules in group 3 of $simp_T(D)$ and yet not the same. \end{itemize} These arguments allow us to construct a program $lp'_T(D)$, whose answer sets are the same as these of $lp_T(D)$.
+The argument of this claim requires some close attention to groups of rules in the $lp_T(D)$ program.
+In particular, we establish by means of weak natural deduction that \begin{itemize} \item the rules in group 1 and 2 of $lp_T(D)$ are strongly equivalent to the rules in group~1 and 2 of $simp_T(D)$ and \item the rules in group 1 and 4 of $lp_T(D)$ are strongly equivalent to the rules in group~1 and 4 of $simp_T(D)$. \end{itemize} Similarly, we show that \begin{itemize} \item the rules in group 1 and 3 of $lp_T(D)$ are strongly equivalent to the rules in group 1 of $simp_T(D)$ and the rules structurally similar to rules in group 3 of $simp_T(D)$ and yet not the same. \end{itemize} These arguments allow us to construct a program $lp'_T(D)$, whose answer sets are the same as those of $lp_T(D)$.
 Program $lp'_T(D)$ is a conservative extension of $simp_T(D)$ due to explicit definition rewriting.
 Proposition~\ref{prop:ce} helps us to uncover this fact.

-Recall that the language of $simp_T(D)$ includes the action atoms--the action names of~$\sigma^{act}$ followed by $(t)$ where $t = 0,\dots T-1$.
+Recall that the language of $simp_T(D)$ includes the action atoms --- the action names of~$\sigma^{act}$ followed by $(t)$ where $t = 0,\dots T-1$.
 We denote the action atoms by $\sigma_T^{act}$.